locka99/cpp-to-rust-book/features_of_rust/types.md

 * `double` - "at least as much precision as a `float`"
 * `long double` - "at least as much precision as a `double`"

-In most compilers however a float is a 32-bit single precision value, and a double is an 64-bit double precision value.
+In most compilers and architectures however a float is a 32-bit single precision value, and a double is an 64-bit double precision value.
 The most common machine representation is the [IEEE 754-2008 format](https://en.wikipedia.org/wiki/IEEE_floating_point).

 #### Long double